Ruth Rappaport

 Ruth Rappaport (May 27, 1923 – November 17, 2010) was a Jewish-American librarian.
 Her mother's cousin was Helena Rubinstein.
 Rappaport was born in Leipzig, in Saxony to Mendel and Chaja Rappaport.
 She had two older half-sisters, Mirjam Rappaport Schneider and Clara Rappaport Rosner.
 She was a foster child in Zurich in 1938, after running away from her parents when she refused to return to Germany.
 In 1943 her father died in Buchenwald and her mother probably died in Ravensbrueck.

 Rappaport obtained an American visa and went to Seattle in 1938 to live with her uncle, Carl Rubinstein.
-She graduated from Broadway High School, joined Junior Hadassah, and became an editor of Seattle's Jewish Transcript.
-She also worked for the Zionist Organization of America chapter in San Francisco.
+She graduated from Broadway High School.

 Biography

 In 1948, she lived in Jerusalem and worked briefly as a photographer for Acme News, then became a photograph archivist for the Foreign Press Office of the new state of Israel in Tel Aviv until the end of 1949.
 She then moved to New York and worked for lawyer Max Lowenthal and assisted him with the publication of his book, The Federal Bureau of Investigation, in 1950.
 She moved to Berkeley in 1951 and earned her undergraduate degree in sociology and her master's degree in librarianship from the University of California.
 In 1959 she began working for the U.S. Air Force, and as such managed a library at Naha Air Base in Okinawa.